App Settings

 10.)
 Open nandbox app builder.

 11.)
-Go to App settings.
+Go back to the App settings page.

 12.)
 Click on Google ads.